 When you think of Macao, gambling is probably the first that comes to mind.
 Yet, Macao has far much more to offer.
 Heritage defines why a country or city is what it is today and it is always a great storyteller.
-Now let us take a look at the history of Macao.

 THE HISTORY OF MACAO